-I have no record of the early life of Stephen Edward the son of Hugh, but he was on the 1939 National Register which was taken on the 29th September 1939, so he hadn’t enlisted or been conscripted by then, the war being declared on the 2rd September 1939.
+I have no record of the early life of Stephen Edward the son of Hugh, except that he was a pupil at St. Ethelwold’s Church School in Shotton as his name is recorded on their “Roll of Honour,“ (See below) but he was on the 1939 National Register which was taken on the 29th September 1939, so he hadn’t enlisted or been conscripted by then, the war being declared on the 2rd September 1939.

 The Royal Welsh Fusiliers Transfer Register states that he enlisted on the 27th May 1943 and was transferred on the 30th March 1944 to the Queen’s Own Royal West Kent Regiment, his documents regarding his transfer being sent to Ashford on the 6th June 1944, but sadly by then , Stephen Edward had already been killed in Action on the 14th April 1944.

 The Casualty List (32) tells us that Stephen Edward was in Burma and had been mentioned on a previous Casualty List No, 1441, but on this one he and 6 other Fusiliers of the Royal Welsh Fusiliers are referred to as “Fusiliers” and this was a correction, telling us his Unit and Rank should read :- “4th Bn.
 Queen’s Own Royal West Kent Regiment – Pte.”